2020s in electoral politics: Azerbaijan

 Parliamentary elections were held in Azerbaijan on 9 February 2020.
 They were originally scheduled to take place in November 2020, but were brought forward after parliament was dissolved in December 2019.
 Opposition parties accused President Ilham Aliyev of limiting their ability to campaign, and called for a boycott of the election.
 The ruling New Azerbaijan Party retained its majority, winning 72 of the 125 seats, although this was later reduced to 70 when results in two constituencies were annulled.
 The second largest party (the Civic Solidarity Party) won only three seats.

 China

 On 23 October 2022, Xi Jinping is elected as General Secretary of the Chinese Communist Party by the Central Committee, beginning a third term of the paramount leader of China.

 India

+Droupadi Murmu became President of India on 25 July 2022.
+She was the Bharatiya Janata Party (BJP)-led National Democratic Alliance (NDA) nominee and defeated the United Opposition nominee and former minister of finance, Yashwant Sinha.
+Prior to being the presidential nominee, she was the Governor of Jharkhand and a minister in Odisha Government.

+The premiership of Narendra Modi began on 26 May 2014 with his swearing-in as the Prime Minister of India at the Rashtrapati Bhavan.
+He became the 14th Prime Minister of India, succeeding Manmohan Singh of the Indian National Congress.
+Modi's first cabinet consisted of 45 ministers, 25 fewer than the previous United Progressive Alliance government.
+21 ministers were added to the council of ministers on 9 November 2014.

+In 2019, he was elected as the prime minister of India for the second time and sworn in at the Rashtrapati Bhavan on 30 May 2019.
+His second cabinet consisted of 54 ministers and initially had 51 ministers, which was expanded to 77 ministers during a reshuffle on 7 July 2021.
+His premiership has, to a considerable extent, practiced high command culture.

+Some media accuse India has experienced democratic backsliding under his premiership, however this claim is denied by other sources.